About the Lecture Series:

 During his time at the Waisman Center, Dolan served in leadership roles at the national and international levels, including as president of the International Association for the Scientific Study of Intellectual Disabilities and the Association of University Centers on Disabilities.
 In February 2001, Dolan began a leave of absence to assist Saudi Arabia in building a national research center on childhood diseases and disabilities.
 While guiding the evolution of the new center as executive director, he also worked as principal scientist at the King Faisal Specialist Hospital and Research Centre in Riyadh.

 Dolan retired from UW-Madison on May 24, 2002.
-He lives in Chicago with his wife Mary Ann.
-They have four grown children.
+He passed away in December of 2020.
+He is survived by his wife Mary Ann and their four grown children.

 - 2003—Guinevere Eden, PhD